 In the setup of \cite{zhou2018limited}, where the dual problem is smooth and strongly convex, FCFW on a polytope converges linearly \cite{lacostejulien2015global}. {We generalize the results in \cite{zhou2018limited} to problem \eqref{problem: Dual}, where the objective function $-g^*(-w)+\beta$ is not strongly convex in \((w,\beta)\) because $g^*(-w)$ is not a function of $\beta$.
 In general, without strong convexity, Kelley or FCFW does not enjoy linear rate.
-However, for special structured problems such as the sum of a linear function and a strongly convex function composed with a linear map over a polytope, the literature has derived linear convergence rate for Frank-Wolfe type algorithms \cite{lacostejulien2015global, beck2015linearly}. } The proof of the linear convergence of FCFW in Theorem 11 of \cite{lacostejulien2015global} directly uses a similar convergence result established for the Away-Step Frank-Wolfe (AFW) from \cite{beck2015linearly}.
-In the following \cref{lemma: strong convexity constant of psi}, we provide an adapted geometric strong convexity constant $\bar{\mu}_\psi$ for \eqref{problem: Dual}.
+However, for special structured problems such as the sum of a linear function and a strongly convex function composed with a linear map over a polytope, the literature has derived linear convergence rate for Frank-Wolfe type algorithms \cite{lacostejulien2015global, beck2015linearly}. } The proof of the linear convergence of FCFW in \cite{lacostejulien2015global} directly uses a convergence result established for the Away-Step Frank-Wolfe (AFW) in \cite{beck2015linearly}.
+In \Cref{lemma: strong convexity constant of psi}, we provide a geometric strong convexity constant $\bar{\mu}_\psi$ for \eqref{problem: Dual}.
 Compared to \cite{beck2015linearly}, we eliminate the dependence on the Hoffman constant that may be arbitrarily large.
-As in \cite{lacostejulien2015global}, we will extend the obtained convergence rate for AFW to \cref{alg: FCFW} by noticing that a step of FCFW makes at least as much progress as the corresponding descent step and all the following away steps of AFW.
-This will directly lead to \cref{theorem: linear convergence of Kelley} which provides a linear convergence of \cref{alg: Kelley's algorithm}.
+As in \cite{lacostejulien2015global}, we will extend the obtained convergence rate for AFW to \Cref{alg:FCFW} by noticing that a step of FCFW makes at least as much progress as the corresponding descent step and all the following away steps of AFW.
+This will lead to \Cref{theorem: linear convergence of Kelley} for linear convergence of \Cref{alg: Kelley's algorithm}.

 By the exact correspondence between Kelley and FCFW in \Cref{lm:correspondence Kelley FCFW}, to obtain convergence rate for Kelley on \eqref{problem: primal}, it suffices to analyze the convergence rate of FCFW applied to \eqref{problem: Dual}, which is written again for convenience

 {We first obtain a generalized geometric strong convexity constant of $\psi$.
 Leveraging this constant, we can directly apply the result in \cite{lacostejulien2015global} to our problem.} {From now on, we assume $\cV^k=\widehat\cV^k$ for all $k$ and use $\cV^k$ in place of $\widehat\cV^k$.}